About Hair Loss

 How to Prevent Hair Loss?

-Hair loss, which is caused by natural causes, is not related to any disease, and leaves traces, usually cannot be completely treated.
+Hair loss that occurs due to natural causes, is not related to any disease, and leaves scars, which we call hair loss, cannot usually be completely treated.

-If hair loss is caused by external reasons;
+If hair loss is caused by external causes;

-• Harmful chemical cosmetic products and processes used should be abandoned or suspended.
+• Harmful chemical cosmetic products and procedures should be avoided or discontinued.

-• If there are mineral deficiencies, vitamin deficiencies or hormonal disorders, medications to treat them should be used or diet should be regulated with the advice of a dermatologist.
+• If there are mineral deficiencies, vitamin deficiencies or hormonal disorders, medications to treat these should be used or the diet should be adjusted with the advice of a dermatologist.

-• Shampoos with natural ingredients suitable for the type of hair should be used.
+• Shampoos with natural ingredients suitable for hair type should be used.

 • Wash your hair with warm water and massage your scalp.